t: 0116 241 8331 e: firstname.lastname@example.org

 First run in 1983 and constantly developed since then, this course is the 'original' of courses on the non-physical management of aggression.
 Attended so far by about 100,000 participants it covers how and why anger and aggression develop, how to prevent aggressive and violent incidents (both to oneself and others), key techniques for responding to an actively aggressive or violent person, and what to do after an incident has been resolved.
 Everything you need to know about non-physical responses to anger, aggression and violence.

 A 3-day course.

-This, APT's Anger Management course, focuses primarily on working with individuals (rather than groups, which are covered, but more briefly) who are habitually angry and sometimes violent.
-It covers the problems of working with such people but principally focuses on strategies for helping them overcome their anger and violence.
-Importantly it also recognises depression as a major cause of irritability and anger.
+This is the new version of APT's Anger Management course, focusing on working with individuals (and groups) who are habitually angry and sometimes violent.
+It examines the potential problems of working with aggression, but principally focuses on strategies for helping people with such problems overcome their anger and violence.

 A 3-day course.
 (2-day version also available.)

 It is difficult to know what to do after a major incident, but 'nothing' is rarely the best option.